SpontanCombust/tw3-settings-schema/README.md

 ## How to use

-You can use any sort of XML validation software to validate your mod menu files, but if you're a Visual Studio Code user you can install the [Red Hat's XML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml).
+You can use any sort of XML validation software to check your mod menu files by either downloading the [`tw3-menu.xsd`](./tw3-menu.xsd) file or copying its contents.
+If you're a Visual Studio Code user however you can install [Red Hat's XML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml).
 It will give you access to autocompletion and real-time diagnostics.

 Then in your XML file add the following attributes to the `UserConfig` element:
 ```js